MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ DANIEL A  │
     =#

-## Custom Combinators
+## Query Functions

-Using `Given` lets us easily create new query combinators.
-Let's make a combinator `EmployeesOver` that produces employees with a salary greater than the given amount.
+Using `Given` lets us easily create new query functions.
+Let's make a function `EmployeesOver` that produces employees with a salary greater than the given amount.

     EmployeesOver(X) =